UniversalDependencies/docs/_hy/feat/PronType.md

 ### <a name="Int">`Int`</a>: interrogative pronoun, determiner or adverb

-Note that possessive interrogative determiners (_whose_) can be distinguished by the [Poss]() feature.
-Interrogative determiners can be used as exclamatives with exclamation mark or stress.
+Note that interrogative determiners can be used as exclamatives with exclamation mark or stress (see below).

 #### Examples: